Winter Field Day - Jan 28-29, 2023

 Registration, discussion, calendar, files, meeting, event, and update notifications at: https://groups.io/g/IowaARES/topics

-IOWA SECTION SET Managers:
+ARRL IOWA SECTION SET Managers:

 LGarner WA0UIG IA_SM/SEC